Benchmarking quantum co-processors in an application-centric, hardware-agnostic and scalable way: The protocol

 From these simulations, we can infer that the Q-score for a noisy QPU with a grid connectivity is $n^\star = 11$.
 For the noisy QPU with an all-to-all connectivity, we can infer that $n^\star = 21$.
 For perfect QPUs, QAOA achieves an infinite Q-score.

+In Fig.~\ref{fig:noisy_simulations_grid}, we exemplify the tradeoff between increasing the expressivity of QAOA's ansatz (by increasing the number of layers $p$) and curbing the impact of noise.
+As expected, we observe that for the higher noise levels ($\epsilon_2=2\%$ and 0.4 \%), a larger $p$ leads to a decreased Q-score (for $\epsilon_2=2\%$, the Q-score is 5 for $p=2$ while it is 11 for $p=1$) because the detrimental effect of noise outweighs the expressivity gain.
+At the lowest noise level ($\epsilon_2=0.08 \%$), the situation is more constrasted: while, for small graph sizes, a larger $p$ leads to a larger $\beta(n)$ (as is the case for the noiseless case, as shown in Fig.~\ref{fig:noisy_simulations}), for larger graph sizes (or numbers of qubits), noise penalizes longer circuits ($p=2$) over shorter ones ($p=1$), counterbalancing the increase in representativity due to a larger $p$.

 Let us stress that this example also shows that beyond assessing the quality of the hardware for solving QAOA-MaxCut, the Q-score also assesses the performance of the software stack: for instance, a better compiler to optimize for connectivity constraints will lead to an increased $\beta(n)$ and hence to an increased Q-score.
+This is a major advantage of Q-score over lower-level metrics as improving \emph{both} the software stack and the hardware is crucial in the overall advancement of the field, whether at the algorithmic level, at the compilation stage, or via noise-mitigation techniques.
+While the risk of some users deliberately fine-tuning their software to spoof the Q-score benchmark exists, we believe that it is outweighed by the overall benefit that the community will draw from a healthy competition to increase Q-score.